saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 -> Validation messages come from the ErrorMessage property of validation attributes.
 -> [Required] fails validation if input is empty.
 -> [Range] works only on numeric properties.

+-> Finding differences between client side and server side validations.
+	-> In client side validation, the validations happen even without loading the page.
+	-> That means the network call doesn't happen where as in server side validation the call happens and we get the appropriate erroe as a response

+-> Edit a category.
+	-> When ever we open category page, we are getting the data from category table, but to edit the data we need to fetch the data and again post the data after the change.
+	-> So we have to create a [httpPost] for the Category data in controller.
+	-> We should also create an edit method so that we can get the specific Id selected by the user.
+	-> There are multiple ways to do this:
+		-> Category? categoryFromDb = _db.Categories.Find(id);
+			-> Find:
+				-> Available on List<T> only.
+				-> Returns the first matching element or default if no match found.
+				-> Stops after finding the first match.
+			Example:
+				var result = myList.Find(x => x.Id == 5);
+		-> Category? categoryFromDb1 = _db.Categories.FirstOrDefault(u => u.Id == id);
+			-> FirstOrDefault
+				-> LINQ extension method — works on any IEnumerable<T>.
+				-> Returns the first matching element or default if no match found.
+				-> Similar to First() but avoids exception on no match.
+			Example:
+				var result = myList.FirstOrDefault(x => x.Id == 5)
+		-> Category? categoryFromDb2 = _db.Categories.Where(u => u.Id == id).FirstOrDefault();
+			-> Where
+				-> LINQ extension method — works on any IEnumerable<T>.
+				-> Returns all matching elements as an IEnumerable<T>.
+				-> Use .ToList() or .ToArray() to execute and store results.
+			Example:
+				var results = myList.Where(x => x.Id > 5).ToList();